How to Change Auto Light Bulbs

 A burned-out high-mount stop light bulb can also earn you a ticket.
 Pry off the interior trim cover.
 Then rotate the socket a quarter turn and swap out the bulb(s).

-5. Change Your Fog Lights
+How to Change Fog Lights

 Most drivers don’t realize their fog lights are burned out until they’re needed most.
 If one is burned out, replace them both.
 Reach behind the fog light assembly to access the bulb.
 If you can’t gain access, remove the entire assembly and then replace the bulb.
+While your at it, you might also consider these five popular headlight upgrades for style and safety.